mrpedrobraga/overtone/docs/src/reference/project/index.md

     - Overtone.toml
 ```

-Inside of a Project there will be a bunch of stuff.
+Inside a Project there will be a bunch of stuff.
 If you created a project through Overtone, it most like looks like this:

 ```
 MyProject/
-    arrangements/
+    compositions/
     plugins/
     exports/
     Overtone.toml